srimuthurajesh/Tech-Notes/Java/Language/java-interview-questions.md

 27. What is checked and unchecked exception?
 28. What is throw and throws?
 29. When ClassNotFoundException and NoClassDefFoundError occurs?  runtime/compiletime
+30. What is serialization? and syntax

 OOPS:
-1. What is oops? and four pillars of oops? advantages.
-2. What is class? and its types?
-3. How to create a immutable class?
-4. What is constuctor and its types?
+1. What is constuctor and its types?
-5. What is this() and super()?
-6. What is object?
-7. What are methods in Object class?
-8. What are four ways to create object?
-9. What is garbage collection? explain finalize.
 1. What is lamda expression?
 2. What is interface? and its types.
 3. What is marker interface and example.